mendersoftware/mender-docs/07.Server-installation/09.Direct-upload/docs.md

 ## Prerequisites

 <!--AUTOVERSION: "version %"/ignore-->
 !!!
-This feature is available starting from the Mender Product bundle version 3.6.3
+This feature is available starting from the Mender Server version 3.6.3

 * The `mender-cli` tool.
 You can find information about how to download it and the installation steps in the [Downloads section](../../10.Downloads/docs.md#mender-cli) from this documentation.